LtbLightning/bdk-flutter/README.md

 ---

-_Note: Caution this is Alpha at this stage
+_Note: Caution this is pre-Alpha at this stage
 Please consider reviewing, experimenting, and contributing ⚡️_

 Thanks for taking a look!